-Ceramic Wall Tile Tips
+Ceramic Wall Tile in Shower or Tub

-20 Ceramic Wall Tile Installation Tips
+Ceramic Wall Tile Installation Tips

 Drywall or Greenboard?

 Tens of thousands of ceramic tile jobs around the nation are failing because the tile was installed over the wrong substrate.
-Twenty two years ago, I was guilty of installing tile on both drywall and then waterproof (that's how the distributor marketed it) drywall that had a green paper.
+Back in the 1970's, I was guilty of installing tile on both drywall and then waterproof (that's how the distributor marketed it) drywall that had a green paper.

 The best choice is cement board.
 Ceramic wall tile that is properly glued or mortared to dust free cement board will last indefinitely.
 Install this board with galvanized roofing nails or screws.

 Caulk Before You Tile

 I prefer to hold the cement board up from the tub edge 3/16th inch and silicone caulk the gap.
-I also like to create a 1/8 inch gap in the corners and at all other cement board seams.
+I also like to create an 1/8 inch gap in the corners and at all other cement board seams.

 How Much Material?

 Ceramic tile is commonly sold by the square foot.
-Calculate how many square feet you intend to cover and add 7 percent for waste and cuts.
+Calculate how many square feet you intend to cover and add seven percent for waste and cuts.

 You can also use thinset mortar.
 This is simply cement mixed with fine silica sand and often fortifiers.
-Thinset is not a material for a novice to work with!

 Which Wall First?

-When you fit the final cut pieces on the two short walls, you will not see the gap as distinctly as you would on the long wall.
+When you fit the final cut pieces on the two short walls, you'll not see the gap as distinctly as you would on the long wall.
 It has to do with the angle at which your eye is looking at the corner as you stand outside the tiled area.

 IMPORTANT TIP: You don't want a cut tile next to the trim tile.
 You always have a full tile start adjacent to the trim tile and then work towards the inside corner of the large wall.

 Measure the width of your trim tile and make a mark where the grout line will be that separates the edge of the trim tile and the first full standard tile.
 You need the starting line here because the full tile goes up first and the trim tile is last.

 They can be twisted or simply put in by a not-so-exact plumber who has never done tile work!
 Tile is unforgiving.
 You must install the tile level and plumb.

 I like to install my first row of tile about 1 and 3/4 inches above the tub or shower pan surface.
 This way I can get two cut pieces of tile from every full tile if I am using standard 4 inch tile.